 It is important to know the vehicle heading direction in order to align the autopilot with the vehicle vector of movement.
-Despite it is not obvious, Multicopters have a heading despite they are symmetrical from all sides.
+Multicopters have a heading even when they are symmetrical from all sides!
 Usually manufacturers use a colored props or colored arms to indicate the heading.

 In our illustrations we will use red coloring for the front propellers of multicopter to show heading.